Ultrafine particle: Exposure, risk, and health effects

 The main exposure to UFPs is through inhalation.
 Owing to their size, UFPs are considered to be respirable particles.
-Contrary to the behaviour of inhaled PM10 and PM2.5, ultrafine particles are deposited in the lungs, where they have the ability to penetrate tissue and undergo interstitialization, or to be absorbed directly into the bloodstream — and therefore are not easily removed from the body and may have immediate effect.
+Contrary to the behaviour of inhaled PM10 and PM2.5, ultrafine particles are deposited in the lungs, where they have the ability to penetrate tissue and undergo interstitialization, or to be absorbed directly into the bloodstream—and therefore are not easily removed from the body and may have immediate effect.
 Exposure to UFPs, even if components are not very toxic, may cause oxidative stress, inflammatory mediator release, and could induce heart disease, lung disease, and other systemic effects.

-A robust association has been observed between fine particulate levels and lung cancer, and cardiopulmonary disease.
-The exact mechanism through which UFP exposure leads to health effects remains to be elucidated, but effects on Blood pressure may play a role.
+The exact mechanism through which UFP exposure leads to health effects remains to be elucidated, but effects on blood pressure may play a role.
 It has recently been reported that UFP is associated with an increase in blood pressure in schoolchildren with the smallest particles inducing the largest effect.
 According to research, infants whose mothers were exposed to higher levels of UFPs during pregnancy are much more likely to develop asthma.

 There is a range of potential human exposures that include occupational, due to the direct manufacturing process or a byproduct from an industrial or office environment, as well as incidental, from contaminated outdoor air and other byproduct emissions.
 In order to quantify exposure and risk, both in vivo and in vitro studies of various UFP species are currently being done using a variety of animal models including mouse, rat, and fish.
 These studies aim to establish toxicological profiles necessary for risk assessment, risk management, and potential regulation and legislation.

 Some sizes of UFPs may be filtered from the air using ULPA filters.

 Regulation and legislation

 As the nanotechnology industry has grown, nanoparticles have brought UFPs more public and regulatory attention.
 UFP risk assessment research is still in the very early stages.
 There are continuing debates about whether to regulate UFPs and how to research and manage the health risks they may pose.
-As of March 19, 2008, the EPA does not yet regulate or research ultrafine particles, but has drafted a Nanomaterial Research Strategy, open for independent, external peer review beginning February 7, 2008 (Panel review on April 11, 2008).
+As of March 19, 2008, the EPA does not yet regulate ultrafine particle emissions.

+The EPA does require notification of the intentional manufacture of nanoparticles.

+In 2008, the EPA drafted a Nanomaterial Research Strategy.
 There is also debate about how the European Union (EU) should regulate UFPs.